Topics > Climate Change

 South Australia’s greenhouse gas emissions reporting

-The South Australian Government has set goals to reduce South Australia’s greenhouse gas emissions by more than 50% below 2005 levels by 2030, and to achieve net zero emissions by 2050.
+The South Australian Government has set goals to reduce South Australia’s greenhouse gas emissions at least 50% below 2005 levels by 2030*, and to achieve net zero emissions by 2050.

 Progress in reducing greenhouse gas emissions

 South Australia is making good progress towards its greenhouse gas emissions reduction goals.
-In the 2021 financial year, South Australia emitted 21.5 million tonnes of carbon dioxide equivalent (MtCO2-e).
-This represents a 42% reduction in greenhouse gas emissions from the 2005 financial year.
+In the 2022 financial year, South Australia emitted 15.8 million tonnes of carbon dioxide equivalent (MtCO2-e).
+In 2021-22 a 57% decrease in total net emissions from 2004-05 was recorded.

 South Australia’s greenhouse gas emissions inventory

-The following greenhouse gas emissions information is provided by the Australian Government, which develops greenhouse gas inventories for all states and territories based on emission estimates in the National Inventory Report submitted to the United Nations Framework Convention on Climate Change (UNFCCC) each year.
+The following greenhouse gas emissions information is provided by the Australian Government.
+The State and Territory Greenhouse Gas Inventories (STGGI) provide an overview of annual greenhouse gas emission estimates for each Australian state and territory.
+It is a disaggregation of the emission estimates in the National Inventory Report submitted to the United Nations Framework Convention on Climate Change (UNFCCC) each year.

 The Australian Government regularly revises the inventory emission factors and methodologies when new information or more accurate methodologies and data become available.
 When this occurs, they are required to revise the whole time series back to the 1990 financial year to ensure consistency.
 As a result, the revised inventory supersedes all previously published estimates and are not comparable year on year.

-Sources of greenhouse gas emissions include the following:
+Sources of greenhouse gas emissions based on STGGI categories include:

 • Transport